FirewallFury/game-drive/README.md

 # The game-drive project
-A collection of games for running offline on android, raspberry pi, and more!
+A collection of games for running of a flash drive for android, raspberry pi, and more!

 ### How to install